 Interesting Facts:

-My parents started this partnership group 25 years ago, and I couldn’t be prouder of their accomplishments.
+My parents started this partnership group over 30 years ago, and I couldn’t be prouder of their accomplishments.
 We went from only having a few claimers to building one of the top stables in the country.

 Hobbies/Interests:

-Horse racing, riding horses, hiking, running, cooking, handicapping, traveling, hunting, clay shooting, concerts, taking my dogs to the dog park.
+Horse racing, riding horses, hiking, running, cooking, handicapping, traveling, clay shooting.

 Retired grade one winner Twilight Eclipse and I at the 2017 Real Rider Cup: